Additional Installation Information

 Safely remove the USB device from the local system.

-Plug in the bootable USB device to the Cisco ISE appliance, restart the appliance, and boot from the USB drive to install Cisco ISE.
+Plug in the bootable USB device into the Cisco ISE appliance.
+Restart the appliance.
+Boot from the USB drive to install Cisco ISE.

 Reimage the Cisco SNS Hardware Appliance

 The Cisco SNS hardware appliances do not have built-in DVD drives.
-Therefore, to reimage a Cisco ISE hardware appliance with Cisco ISE software, you can do one of the following:
+Therefore, to reimage a Cisco ISE hardware appliance with Cisco ISE software, you can do one of these options:

 Note